About Grad Slam

 - Presentation and Visuals

-PowerPoint slides are allowed but optional; no Prezi or other presentation formats.
+PowerPoint slides are allowed but optional; no Prezi, Google drive or other presentation formats.

-- Maximum of 3 slides, exclusive of title slide to be generated by the Graduate Division
+- Title slide template to be generated by the Graduate Studies

 - All work on the slides must be original to the student and cannot be generated by a professional